preetisawant/cloud-foundry/auditing-logging.md

 ## Auditing
 {: #auditing}

 **Activity Tracker with LogDNA** has replaced the original Activity Tracker service, which was fully deprecated on October 9, 2019.
-Configuring a new **Activity Tracker with LogDNA** instance requires CFEE version 5.0.0 or later.
-If you have an exisiting auditing configuration using the original Activity Tracker, you will need to disable it before enabling **Activity Tracker with LogDNA**.
+Configuring a new Activity Tracker with LogDNA instance requires CFEE version 5.0.0 or later.
+If you have an exisiting auditing configuration using the original Activity Tracker, you will need to disable it before enabling Activity Tracker with LogDNA.
 {: important}

 Auditing allows CFEE administrators to track Cloud Foundry auditable activities which take place in a CFEE instance.
 Those activities include login, creation of organizations and spaces, user membership and role assignments, application deployments, service bindings, updates and scaling, and domain configuration.
 Auditing is supported through integration with the *Activity Tracker with LogDNA* service in the IBM Cloud.
 An instance of the Activity Tracker service selected by the CFEE administrator is configured automatically to receive events representing actions performed within Cloud Foundry and on the CFEE control plane.
 The user can see and manage those events in the user interface of the Activity Tracker service instance.